Entanglement Spectrum Dynamics as a Probe for Non-Hermitian Bulk-Boundary Correspondence in Systems with Periodic Boundaries

 Figure \ref{fig_LSSH}(c) and (d) show the quench dynamics of ES for a PBC system.
 Here, in panel (c), the post-quench parameters are in the topologically non-trivial phase for both OBC and PBC.
 In panel (d), on the other hand, the parameters are chosen such that the post-quench system is in a trivial (non-trivial) phase for a OBC (PBC) system.

 For the trivial to topological quench in Fig.~\ref{fig_LSSH}(c), we observe four ES eigenvalues crossing exactly at the entanglement zero mode energy, $\xi=0.5$, as they decay.
 In contrast, in Fig.~\ref{fig_LSSH}(d), we do not observe any crossings between eigenmodes, which exponentially decay towards the steady state.
 In the SM~\cite{Pablo24}, we have numerically confirmed that the presence and absence of ES zero-crossings is determined by the phase boundary of the effective Hamiltonian $\mathsf{H}_{\rm eff}$ for OBC, given by Eq. ~\eqref{ciritcal_z}.
-This demonstrates a remarkable feature: the ES only cares about the topology of the OBC spectrum.
-We have also confirmed that the presence (absence) of ES zero-crossings is unaffected by the strength of uniform on-site balanced gain and loss (that does not affect the topology of $\hat H_{\rm eff}$ but do give rise to a finite lifetime to the response to a local perturbation~\cite{McDonald22,Lee23,Sam24}), consistent with our expectation that the ES zero-crossings have a topological origin~\cite{Pablo24}.
+This demonstrates a remarkable feature: the ES cares only about the topology of the OBC spectrum.
+We have also confirmed that the presence (absence) of ES zero-crossings is unaffected by the presence of disorder which respects the symmetries of the effective Hamiltonian ${\hat H}_{\rm eff}$ and by the strength of uniform on-site balanced gain and loss (that does not affect the topology of $\hat H_{\rm eff}$ but do give rise to a finite lifetime to the response to a local perturbation~\cite{McDonald22,Lee23,Sam24}), consistent with our expectation that the ES zero-crossings have a topological origin.
+These findings motivate us to assert that the ES crossings have a topological origin, and their presence (or absence) is determined by the topological invariants of the pre-quench Hamiltonian ${\hat H}$ and the effective Hamiltonian ${\hat H}_{\rm eff}$.

 Finally, we consider the more general case with $\gamma_2 \neq 0, J_3 \neq 0$ and demonstrate that the above features remain qualitatively intact even in cases where the effective Hamiltonian $\mathsf{H}_{\rm eff}$ cannot be transformed to a Hermitian Hamiltonian.
 Figure \ref{fig_NextNearest}(a) shows the single-particle spectrum of the effective Hamiltonian $\hat H_{\rm eff}$ for both OBC and PBC.
 Similarly to the previous case, we see that the topological transition point, marked by the closing of the energy gap, is different between OBC and PBC, again, due to the NHSE.